 Vinegar is a natural disinfectant, is cheap and does a good job.
 For the most part you can’t go wrong using a vinegar and water solution, however beware of using it on natural stone or hardwood.

-Call it our own scrubbing bubbling reactions, the “pre-spray” when applied to the dirty grout will react and begin to release the dirt even before the steaming begins.
+When applying pre-spray a scrubbing bubbles reaction occurs causing the dirt to release and makes the whole floor look dirty.
 You can tell when the dirt starts to spread wider than the grout lines.
 Then when we we rinse it with the steam wand, it can become stunningly clean right before your own eyes.

 Once you actually see the floor steaming and how dramatic and immediately clean it becomes, you might even be hooked.
 We have tons of clients who schedule their cleaning yearly.
 No longer feeling then they can keep it looking cleaner longer, till the next time say with their own steam mop.